leonwetzel/TAGtical-Insertion/README.md

 We can apply the same techniques to perform semantic tagging, using the tags mentioned in [Abzianidze and Bos (2017)](https://www.aclweb.org/anthology/W17-6901.pdf) as the labels for the tokens.

+The script ``tagger.py`` offers the functionality to create a tagger model

 ## References